mikadosoftware/mikadoCMS/mikadocms/data/oss4gov.org/orig/about.rst

 Now here is a fun statement - Open Source Software is higher quality than the proprietary equivalents.

 `Coverity <http://www.coverity.com>`_ publish a annual comparison of major software projects "out there".
 For all their projects, Open Source has less bugs than the proprietary equivalents till the size of project reaches a million lines of code.

 Basically this is public evidence for one of the software industry's dirty secrets - it turns out if you think someone is going to read your code you take more care because you want the respect of your peers.
 I mean if PG Wodehouse was writing books just for his landlord to read, and no-one else was going to see them, would he put in *that* much extra effort?

-Add to that the near pathological development cultures in many many big companies and coverity's figures make a lot of sense.
+Now, taking a bit of care is not the whole reason - it also turns out that many companies have software development cultures that are, what's the polite word, *sub-optimal* for writing high-quality code.
+It took a long time for newspapers to develop their current process for churning out high quality writing on a regular basis.
+Most companies do not develop software the way the best software companies do.
+But all the best software companies look a lot like the best Open Source Projects.
+Most of them use each others tools.

 Does it scratch your itch?
 --------------------------

 So I looked at the government tender sites.
-I even wrote some scraping software to help me anlyse it. [#]_ Anyway of 70 tenders I could snaffle that day, 1, yes *one* mentioned using Open Source.
+I even wrote some scraping software to help me analyse it. [#]_ Anyway of 70 tenders I could snaffle that day, 1, yes *one*, mentioned using Open Source.

-No-one is building Open Source for governments - at least they aren't asking for it.
+For a given rounding error, no-one is building Open Source Software for governments - and on my analysis, no-one is *asking* them to.

 How many ?
 ----------

-There are over 2000 services that UK local authority bodies are funded in order to provide Each of those 2000 services will soon be delivered, in part or wholly, through digital means, and thus be entirely dependant on software.
+There are over 2000 services that UK local authority bodies are expected to provide.
+Each of those 2000 services will soon be delivered, in part or wholly, through digital means, and thus be entirely dependant on software.

 That means that if we are lucky, we taxpayers will be splodging out real cash to (big, often American) companies for all but 28 of the 2000 services.